FUTURE ENGINES, HYBRIDIZATION, AND FUEL CELLS

 PRACTICAL INFORMATION

-Required level: Second year of the Arts et Métiers Grande École Program or Master's 1 in Science and Technology
+Required level: Second year of the Grande École program at Arts et Métiers or Master of Science in science and technology

 Equivalent international level: Graduate

-Language of instruction: French and a few hours in English
+Language of instruction: French, with a few hours in English

 Late September to early February